sharedstreets/curbwheel-digitizer/usage.md

 As grandparent, the spans set is fixed, and behaves like a traditional spreadsheet.
 However, the other two sets display data **contextually specific** to their currently-selected ancestors.

-- Editing a set of regulations requires first selecting the proper span(s), and editing timespans requires selecting both span(s) and regulation(s).
+- Editing a set of regulations requires first selecting the proper span, and editing timespans requires selecting a regulation as well.
 We'll call this *inline* editing, as the change is limited to specific selections.
-- The heading of each set indicates the current parents targeted.
+- The **heading** of each set indicates the current parents targeted.
 This helps ensure that we’re working with data for the intended parent (instead of an inadvertent uncle).

 ### Templates

-Batch editing is always possible by selecting multiple rows.
-But **templates** let us codify a whole set of children under a memorable name, apply it to other parents, and even tweak that child set in the future, without chasing down and updating every parent in the original selection.
+Many spans share an identical regulations scheme, as regulations do with timespans. **Templates** let us tag whole sets of children under memorable names, and apply them to other parents.
+We can even tweak that child set in the future by referring to the template name, without chasing down and updating every parent in the original selection.

-Spans can invoke `regulationTemplate`s, and regulations have `timeSpanTemplates`s; they work identically in their respective scopes, so we'll just illustrate with the former:
+Spans can invoke `regulationTemplate`s, and regulations have `timeSpanTemplates`s; they work identically in their respective scopes, so we'll illustrate with the former:

-- To **create** a template, select a span and enter a new name for its `regulationTemplate`.
+- To **make** a template, select a span and enter a new name for its `regulationTemplate`.
 The span will take on the template immediately -- if it had existing regulation data (either inline or from a previous template), the new template will inherit them as well.

 - Other spans can **subscribe** to the template, by invoking the same name.
 All subscribing spans will take on the template’s list of regulations.